 The performance expectations outlined in this social media policy are subject to the procedures for review and disciplinary action outlined in the Employee Handbook.

 Establishing Social Media Accounts at Kalamazoo College

 The Brand Communication Team (BCT) reviews requests for and approves College social media accounts.
 Before requesting the establishment of a social media account at the College, employees should be able to articulate their audience and their goals and objectives for social media engagement.
 Measurement is expected, with specific metrics derived from the set goals.
 Managers of areas with social media accounts are expected to ensure measurement takes place.
-The BCT and members of the Office of Communication are available to assist in the formation of goals and metrics.
+The BCT and members of the Office of College Marketing and Communication are available to assist in the formation of goals and metrics.

 BCT members will:

 - Confirm the user is authorized to represent a Kalamazoo College identity.

 - Evaluate whether the new social media initiative meets a need, avoids redundancy and is an appropriate tool for the objective it seeks.

 - Provide assistance in setting up college-related social media accounts.

 Profiles/accounts associated with social media sites that represent a Kalamazoo College program or department must be created using official Kalamazoo College email accounts.
 On sites permitting more than one administrator, at least one member of BCT (when an individual name is required) or the social media email, email@example.com, must be designated as a co-administrator.
 On sites that do not permit multiple administrators, the profile should be created using a Kalamazoo College email distribution list.
 At least one member of the BCT or the email firstname.lastname@example.org must be on the list.